Fatal insomnia: Research

 Still with unclear benefit in humans, a number of treatments have had tentative success in slowing disease progression in animal models, including pentosan polysulfate, mepacrine, and amphotericin B. As of 2016, a study investigating doxycycline is being carried out.

 In 2009, a mouse model was made for FFI.
 These mice expressed a humanized version of the PrP protein that also contains the D178N FFI mutation.
 These mice appear to have progressively fewer and shorter periods of uninterrupted sleep, damage in the thalamus, and early deaths, similar to humans with FFI.

 The Prion Alliance was established by husband and wife duo Eric Minikel and Sonia Vallabh after Vallabh's mother was diagnosed with the fatal disease.
 They conduct research at the Broad Institute to develop therapeutics for human prion diseases.
+Their hypothesis is that lowering PrP-levels may prevent the onset of FFI.
 Other research interests involve identifying biomarkers to track the progression of prion disease in living people.